nibalizer/istio101-blitz/workshop/exercise-1/README.md

 ## Install IBM Cloud Kubernetes Service command-line utilities

 1. Install the IBM Cloud [command line interface](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+Note you only need ``ibmcloud`` working, you don't need to do any organization or space setup.

 2. Log in to the IBM Cloud CLI by following the prompts.

     ```bash
     ibmcloud login
     ```